-So since I am now essentially a professional on this topic (insert a chocolate-covered toothy grin right here), here are my top 5 tips on tempering chocolate yourself.
+So since I am now essentially a professional on this topic, here are my top 5 tips on tempering chocolate yourself.

 A big, solid, ceramic or glass bowl.
 A thermometer, chocolate moulds, a few small pieces of cotton wool, dried fruit (in this instance we used freeze dried raspberries), two large spatulas and a bain-marie set up.